microsoft/Tools-for-Health-Data-Anonymization/README.md

 ### The configuration file

 The configuration is specified in JSON format.
 It has three high-level sections.
 Two of these sections namely pathRules, and typeRules are meant to specify de-identification methods for data elements.
-De-identification configuration specified in the Path Rules section override the corresponding configurations in the Type Rules section.
+De-identification configuration specified in the pathRules section override the corresponding configurations in the typeRules section.
 The third section named parameters affect global behavior.

 ```json
 {